pyeventsourcing/eventsourcing/docs/topics/application.rst

 The library function ``construct_sqlalchemy_eventstore()`` is used to construct an event store.

-The application object class below has a persistence policy.
+The application object class has a persistence policy.
 It uses the library class ``PersistencePolicy``.
 The persistence policy stores domain events when they are published, and requires an event store when it is constructed.

 An event sourced application normally has aggregate repositories that are event sourced.
-The application below has an event sourced repository for ``CustomAggregate`` instances.
+So the application also has an event sourced repository for ``CustomAggregate`` instances.
 It uses the library class ``EventSourceRepository``, which requires an event store when it is constructed.
 An application can have many repositories, normally one for each type of aggregate in the application's domain model.